takemaru/graphillion/README.md

 ```

 The amount of power transmitted from a single generator should be
-strictly restricted.
+strictly restricted, so as not to exceed the capacity.
 The forest shown above may have a very large
-tree, which implies that a generator sends much power beyond its
+tree, which implies that the generator sends too much power beyond its
 capacity.
 Here, we assume that each generator is allowed to provide
-less than 23 houses for protection.
+power to less than 23 houses.
 We first find all dangerous cases
-with too much power, and then select safe power flows without the
+of too much power, and then select safe flows without the
 dangerous cases.

 ```python